Datapolitan-Online-Classes/intro-open-data/content.md

 + What is Open Data
 --

-+ Some DFW Open Data Portals
++ Demonstrated an Open Data Portal
 --

 + What else?